pjIowa/TNode/README.md

 # Why
 This started off as an experiment in using D3 to display tweets collected from a Python script.
 I looked for a way to see Twitter trends on a US map, nothing really tickled me.
-Over time, I added features requiring a true server, settling on NodeJS.
+Over time, I added features requiring a true server, settling on NodeJS for the backend.
 I made it a web framework so that people can interact with their data easier.
 Continue if you like.

 # Screenshots